TheAICrafter/TuneAI/README.md

 - **Performance Optimizations**: Batch processing, Redis caching, asynchronous API calls, and keep-alive scripts.

 ## Screenshots
+Landing page
 ![App Interface](screenshots/startsida.png)

+Generating playlist...
 ![Generating...](screenshots/generating.png)

+All done and ready to be opened in the Spotify app
 ![Done](screenshots/klart.png)

-And here's how a generated playlist looks in the Spotify web app.
-The user request was simply "Eminem och Miriam bryant"(forgot a capital B in her last name).
+A generated playlist in the Spotify web app.
+The user request was "Eminem och Miriam bryant"(forgot a capital B in her last name).
 A playlist of 30 songs shuffled and ready to be enjoyed at any time, it really is as simple as that!

 ![Spotify](screenshots/spotify.png)

 ## Code Snippets (Illustrative)